-The indicator measuring performance for May 2021 under this strategic direction is on track/off track/at risk.

-In May 2021 our street cleaning service performance remained above 90 per cent, delivering a monthly performance rating of 94 per cent.
+Service measures Report on outcomes The indicator measuring performance for May 2021 under this strategic direction is on track/off track/at risk.
+1 On track 0 At risk 0 Off track In May 2021 our street cleaning service performance remained above 90 per cent, delivering a monthly performance rating of 94 per cent.
 A fantastic result throughout the month across all residential streets and commercial trade locations.
 Results are expected to remain on performance targets as the team now moves towards the end of leaf fall season.
 A great effort keeping performance results at a high level during the height of leaf fall, street cleaning staff provided services 12 hours a day across seven days a week.

-Program/Project Highlights

-Astor Theatre

-Bike racks, seating and landscaping at the corner of Chapel Garden Landscaping Street and Dandenong Road have been completed in conjunction with the Wellington Street Upgrade project.
+Project Portfolio status Key updates Program/Project Highlights 54% On track 23% At risk Bike racks, seating and landscaping at the corner of Chapel Astor Theatre 23% Off track Garden Landscaping Street and Dandenong Road have been completed in conjunction with the Wellington Street Upgrade project.
 This project improves the amenity and accessibly of the area.

-2020/21 Current Forecast approved Status Comments completion \$'000

-Gasworks Arts Park Contamination Management Plan

-Project is off track.

-The draft Park Plan development has been delayed and will commence once the Contamination Management Action Plan (CMAP) is finalised.
+Major initiatives status updates Current 2020/21 approved Forecast completion Status \$'000 Comments Gasworks Arts Park Contamination Management Plan 2023/24 Project is off track.
+12 The draft Park Plan development has been delayed and will commence once റ the Contamination Management Action Plan (CMAP) is finalised.
 Council officers continue to work with the Victorian Government and nominated environmental consultants to progress the CMAP.
 Work has commenced on a draft concept plan to be shared with community stakeholders in the coming months.

-Pala is Theatre and Luna Park Precinct 8 Project is off track.
+Palai s Theatre and Luna Park Precinct 0 Project is off track.
 Following community consultation on design and schedule, Council has made amendments to the project schedule to reduce impact on businesses.
 Works will commence in May 2022.
 The final design will be confirmed after the adoption of the Budget 2021/22.
-June 2022 895 St Ki ilda Marina Project • Project is on track With just under one year to go to the commencement of the new lease (1 May 2022), working group meetings with the new tenant continue with increased focus on design development, planning and kicking off the community engagement program.
+June 2022 895 St Ki Ida Marina Project 0 Project is on track With just under one year to go to the commencement of the new lease (1 May 2022), working group meetings with the new tenant continue with increased focus on design development, planning and kicking off the community engagement program.
 This program, running from 7 June to 4 July 2021, will present the details of the concept design to the public and invite feedback on elements of the design and use of the site through in person and online forums.
 Works to assess contamination across the site have concluded.
 An analysis report and plan to remediate and/or manage contamination is currently underway.
 The plan will inform the redevelopment to ensure safe construction and occupation.
 The budget is continuing to be monitored closely due to tight budget allocations.
-April 2022 175 Publ ic Spaces Strategy Development 0 Project is off track.
+April 2022 175 Publi c Spaces Strategy Development 8 Project is off track.
 The completion of the strategy is off track while a third party undertakes assurance on strategy costings, given the significant Council investment and long-term timeframe of the document.
 The Strategy is now scheduled to be adopted towards the end of 2021.
 Dec 2021 85